-FirstLight believes the proposed level of effort is adequate to assess potential measures to effectively reduce the impacts of the annual drawdown events on aquatic organisms present in the canal.
-The total estimated cost for the proposed study is approximately \$55,000 - \$75,000.
+FirstLight believes the proposed level of effort is adequate to conduct a drawdown survey and design potential measures, if feasible, to reduce the impacts of the annual drawdown events on aquatic organisms present in the canal.
+The total estimated cost for the proposed study is approximately \$35,000 - \$55,000.